Crosscheck undermines privacy, right to vote and vote integrity.

 Compounding these errors, Kansas is irresponsible the way the Crosscheck results are disseminated and interpreted.
 Many commentators and elected officials misrepresent the Crosscheck data- inflated by millions of wrongly accused voters - as evidence of widespread double registrations and double voting.

-This "free" program comes at a great cost to voter rights and vote integrity.
+This "free" program comes at a great cost to voter rights and vote integrity, and a grave risk to the financial stability of the state totally responsible for its failures, Kansas.